 Coffee is the most widespread drink in the world.
 It has also been one of the most studied foods in the medical literature.
 We discussed previously a study showing it may reduce your chances of getting some cancers.
-A recent study also shows a reduced chance of dying of heart disease, respiratory disease, stroke, diabetes and a reduced chance of just dying.
-Because it is one of the foods high in potassium, one question about coffee is whether these favorable effects on health come from the potassium or from one or more of the other thousand or so bioactive compounds coffee has.
+A recent study also shows a reduced chance of dying of heart disease, respiratory disease, stroke, diabetes, and a reduced chance of just dying.
+Because it is one of the foods high in potassium, one question about coffee is whether these favorable effects on health come from the potassium, or from one or more of the other thousand or so bioactive compounds in coffee.

 Coffee And Health

-There has been a major study (1) reported showing that as coffee consumption increased, mortality decreased.
-There were fewer early deaths from heart disease, respiratory disease, strokes and diabetes in coffee drinkers.
-The study was done over 14 years and included 600,000 participants over the age of 50, all from the United States.
+There has been a major study (1) showing that as coffee consumption increased, mortality decreased.
+There were fewer early deaths from heart disease, respiratory disease, strokes, and diabetes in coffee drinkers.
+The study was done over 14 years.
+It included 600,000 participants over the age of 50, all from the United States.
 The researchers corrected for a number of possible confounders, such as gender, smoking, exercise, and diet.

-As with the study we discussed previously about reduced cancer in coffee drinkers, the researchers found that the more coffee people drank, the lower the mortality.
-In contrast to that study, they did not find a lowering of mortality from cancer though.
+As with the study we discussed previously about the reduced risk of cancer in coffee drinkers, the researchers found that the more coffee people drank, the lower the mortality.
+In contrast to that study, they did not find a lowering of mortality from cancer, though.
 There was no effect one way or the other.

-Despite this, the more coffee the participants drank, the lower their mortality overall and from heart disease, respiratory disease, strokes, and diabetes.
+Despite this, the more coffee the participants drank, the lower their mortality overall.
+And there were fewer deaths from heart disease, respiratory disease, strokes, and diabetes.
 Although the study did not look at what it is about coffee that contributes to this effect, they speculated that it could be related to the many bioactive compounds in coffee.
 They did not comment at all on coffee's potassium content.

 Coffee And Atherosclerosis